utxostack/utxo-stack-doc/docs/cross-chain.md

 - **owner_lock_hash**: Allows the request to be canceled with this lock hash.
 - **request**: Serialized byte structure containing the request details.

-By creating request cell, users permit aggregators to collect and batch these requests.
+By creating a request cell, users permit aggregators to collect and batch these requests.
 This approach allows multiple users to interact with the message queue simultaneously and efficiently.

 ### RGB++ message queue